DevCompanion/awesome-resources/README.md

 # Awesome Resources

-A list of awesome resources on all sorts of interesting development topics.
+A list of awesome resources on all sorts of interesting topics.